Little Devil Inside: Development and release

 In December 2017, the developers released a new trailer for the game, and began communicating a planned release date of "late 2018," with PC planned as the first release platform; however, that window passed without the game being released.

 The game's original campaign stated that it was planned for release on Steam platforms (Windows, macOS, and Linux), PlayStation 4, and Xbox One, with Nintendo's Wii U console added later as a stretch goal; however, during the PlayStation 5 reveal event in June 2020, it was announced that Little Devil Inside would be a timed console exclusive for the PlayStation 4 and PlayStation 5.
 In a subsequent message to their Kickstarter backers, Neostream announced that they plan to release concurrently with PC as part of their agreement with Sony; however no mention was made of Xbox or Nintendo platform releases.
 A later website update for the game confirmed a planned release for Windows, and that releases for Nintendo Switch (replacing that of the Wii U) and Xbox One were still planned for once the PlayStation exclusivity period expires.

 During the CES trade show in January 2021, a presentation made by Sony included a footnote that Little Devil Inside was planned for release in July 2021; however, Sony subsequently removed this release date (and those for other games) from the presentation without comment, and the game was not released within that period.

 As announced by Sony via Twitter on the preceding day, their "State of Play" livestream event on 27 October, featured the "first in-depth look" at Little Devil Inside.
 The new footage highlighted elements such as the game's world map, and displayed a release date of 2022.
-This release date was further refined in December 2021 when an Instagram post from PlayStation showed teaser footage of the game with a footnote of "Releasing Winter 2022."
-However, the release was delayed until further notice.
+This release date was further refined in December 2021 when an Instagram post from PlayStation showed teaser footage of the game with a footnote of "Releasing Winter 2022"; however, the release was delayed until further notice.

+In February 2024 (by which time lack of updates had caused public speculation about the game's cancellation) the development team published an update post through Kickstarter.
+They apologized to the community for being unable to deliver the game according to schedule (citing internal conflict as one of the main causes), and that the team had been downsized.
+They also released a new gameplay trailer and revealed that development had switched to Unreal Engine 5.
+During the update, it was stated that the team was now "much stronger" and in publishing discussions for the game's release.